FedBiCross: Personalized One-Shot Federated Learning on Medical Images: Introduction

-To address these challenges, we propose \textbf{FedBiCross}, a personalized one-shot FL framework.
-Our key insight is that clients with similar local data distributions tend to produce consistent predictions, so grouping them into coherent sub-ensembles can yield peaked and confident soft labels for effective distillation.
-Furthermore, while intra-cluster knowledge alone may lead to overfitting due to limited synthetic data, cross-cluster knowledge can serve as a valuable source of diversity—provided that harmful transfer from incompatible clusters is suppressed.
+While personalized FL methods such as local fine-tuning~\cite{oh2021fedbabu}, and clustering-based training~\cite{briggs2020federated,ghosh2020efficient,vahidian2023efficient} address non-IID heterogeneity in conventional FL, they rely on iterative communication and are inapplicable to the one-shot setting.
+To address the above challenges within a single communication round, we propose \textbf{FedBiCross}, a personalized one-shot FL framework.
+Our key insight is that clients serving similar patient populations tend to produce consistent predictions, so grouping them into coherent sub-ensembles can yield peaked and confident soft labels for effective distillation.
 This motivates a bi-level optimization scheme that learns adaptive cross-cluster weights by evaluating their contribution to target-cluster performance.
-Finally, to bridge the gap between cluster-level and client-level distributions, we introduce personalized distillation that adapts cluster models to individual clients.
+Finally, since clients within the same cluster may still differ in imaging equipment, patient demographics, or clinical protocols, we introduce personalized distillation that adapts cluster models to individual clients.
 Our main contributions are:

-\begin{itemize} \item We propose a client clustering strategy based on model output similarity, which groups clients into coherent sub-ensembles to mitigate the teacher disagreement problem caused by conflicting predictions under non-IID settings.